HMS Snake (1797)

-HMS Snake was a British Royal Navy ship launched in 1797 as the only member of her class of brig-sloops.
+HMS Snake was an 18-gun brig-sloop of the Royal Navy launched in 1797 as the only member of her class.
 She captured or destroyed two French privateers and one Danish privateer.
-She also captured numerous small merchantmen, but spent time escorting convoys to and from the West Indies.
+Snake also captured numerous small merchantmen, but spent time escorting convoys to and from the West Indies.
 She was sold in 1816.

 Design

 Snake was the sole vessel of her class.
 Her designer was Sir William Rule.
 He produced two designs, one for a ship-sloop (Snake), and one for a brig-sloop (Cruizer) that differed only in their rigging.
 His designs were in competition with those of John Henslow, who produced the ship-sloop Echo and the brig-sloop Busy.
 Rule's brig-sloop design won.
 The Admiralty ultimately ordered 106 Cruizer-class brig-sloops.
 In 1811, the Navy converted Snake to a brig-sloop, making her indistinguishable from the Cruizer-class brig-sloops.

 Career

 Snake was commissioned in February 1798 under Commander John Mason Lewis for cruising and convoy duty.